 Cinnamon as a Fungicide

-Black rot fungal diseases from Pythium and and Phytophthora fungi are common in many crops.
+Black rot fungal diseases from Pythium and Phytophthora fungi are common in many crops.
 There are multiple strains that are at times devastating.

-Damping off is a fungal problem that effects primarily small tender seedlings shortly after they sprout.
-Cinnamon will work as a preventative measure for damping off by killing the fungus before it kills the plants.
-It works against many common types of mold as well.
+Damping-off is a fungal problem that affects primarily small tender seedlings shortly after they sprout.
+Cinnamon will work as a preventative measure for damping-off by killing the fungus before it kills the plants.

 Cinnamon has proven more effective than many commercial products currently available.
-Its active ingredient Cinnamaldehyde is registered for use against Verticillium spot, Dry Bubble from Verticillium, Rhizoctonia, Pythium, Dollar spot and Pitch canker disease.
+Its active ingredient Cinnamaldehyde is registered for use against Verticillium spot, Dry Bubble from Verticillium, Rhizoctonia, Pythium, Dollar spot, and Pitch canker disease.

 Spray the stems and foliage of any affected plants or any plants you suspect might become affected.
 Any residue left over when you strained it is still good to spread around the base of the plants, the only reason for straining it was so that it wouldn’t clog up the spray bottle.

 Adding some garlic oil gives it an added oomf, the sulfur in the garlic also serves as a natural fungicide against some fungi that the cinnamon doesn’t address.

 Cinnamon is also effective in controlling nematodes

-It also repels Moths as effectively as moth balls.
+It also repels Moths as effectively as mothballs.
 It has also been suggested against slugs and some beetles but none of this is documented.

 Basic raw honey placed on the plant cutting over the Cinnamon will not only help seal the cinnamon in but serves as a rooting agent in its own right.
 See – Honey As A Root Hormone

 Cinnamaldehyde, cinnamon’s primary active ingredient, promotes root branching by regulating hydrogen sulfide originating in the cutting itself.